 I immediately rooted for both Spencer and Alec and the wonderful chemistry between them.
 Alec was just such a sweetheart.
 And I really loved the character growth Spencer went through and how he was brave enough to admit his faults and to push himself out of his comfort zone to learn to be himself.
 If you’ve spent nine years suppressing who you are, it’s quite a journey to finally find out who you truly are beneath it all.
 I appreciated how this story showed a different side of ‘acceptance’ and that it didn’t shy away from Spencer’s flaws and issues with internal homophobia.

 Compared to the other books I’ve read by Beth Bolden, this one was perhaps a bit slower and not quite as addictive story plot wise.
+It even felt a bit uneventful and repetitive at times.
 I also have to say that I’m not a big fan of the cover.
-The Food Truck Warriors series had such gorgeous covers that matched the warmhearted vibe, but this cover gives the expression of a much more explicit story, which I don’t think it was.
-There were just a few scenes that were quite explicit, but they were still very sweet.
+The Food Truck Warriors series had such gorgeous covers that matched the warmhearted vibe, but this cover gives the expression of a much more explicit story.
+(To be honest, if I hadn’t received an ARC, the cover would probably have stopped me from picking this book up.)

 But all in all, this was an adorable and heartwarming story about second chances, the power of love and acceptance, and about being brave enough to risk your whole career for a chance of true love and happiness.